-Have you been wanting to add shelving to your decor so you could arrange items in an attractive design?
+Have you been wanting to add wooden shelving to your home decor so you could arrange certain items in an even more attractive design fashion?

 Do you have books and objects stacked around your house, waiting for a more permanent home?